arenaxr/arena-docs/content/python-api/attributes/data.md

 <li><strong>dict sound: The sound component defines the entity as a source of sound or audio.
 The sound component can be positional and is thus affected by the component's position.
 More properties at <https</strong>: //aframe.io/docs/1.5.0/components/sound.html> A-Frame Sound. (optional)</li>
 <li><strong>dict spe_particles: GPU based particle systems in A-Frame.
 More properties at <https</strong>: //github.com/harlyq/aframe-spe-particles-component> A-Frame SPE Particles component. (optional)</li>
 <li><strong>dict static_body: A fixed-position or animated object.
 Other objects may collide with static bodies, but static bodies themselves are unaffected by gravity and collisions.
 More properties at <https</strong>: //github.com/c-frame/aframe-physics-system/blob/master/CannonDriver.md> A-Frame Physics System. (optional)</li>
+<li><strong>str submodel_parent</strong>:  When this object is parented to a hierarchical model, attaches to a named subcomponent of that model instead of the root position Defaults to '' (optional)</li>
 <li><strong>dict textinput</strong>:  Opens an HTML prompt when clicked.
 Sends text input as an event on MQTT.
 Requires click-listener. (optional)</li>
 <li><strong>str url</strong>:  Use File Store paths under 'store/users/username', see CDN and other storage options in the description above. (optional)</li>
 <li><strong>dict video_control</strong>:  Adds a video to an entity and controls its playback. (optional)</li>